 Source | INMHC

-In another study compared the active and passive electrodes in an ERP during cognitive tasks (Laszlo et al, 2014).
+Another study compared the active and passive electrodes in an ERP during cognitive tasks (Laszlo et al., 2014).
 The study involved two experiments.
 In the first experiment, researchers manipulated interelectrode impedance in an electrically quiet setting to check if active electrodes produced better results under such recording conditions.
 In the second experiment, they studied active electrodes’ ability to record when limited by natural skin impedance.
 The investigation also explored the relationship between voltage stability and active amplification circuitry in EOG.
 Results from both experiments showed complicated connections between voltage stability, electrode types, and impedance.
 Ultimately, the study indicated that active electrodes outperformed passive electrodes at different impedance levels except for very low ones.
 To be specific, passive electrodes obtained higher quality data only when impedance was less than 2 kΩ.
-That said, it’s worth noting that passive ones also were better at accurately following the EEG than actives ones in the event of rapid voltage fluctuations.
+That said, it’s worth noting that passive ones also were better at accurately following the EEG than active ones in the event of rapid voltage fluctuations.